GameServerManagers/LinuxGSM-Docs/FAQ.md

 I'm getting ownership issues
 =========================================================================

 The user that you're running LGSM with doesn't own all of its files.
 This can lead you to many issues, that's why LGSM warns you.
-Most of the time, it's caused by using an FTP server that logs as root.
+Most of the time, it is caused by uploading files as the root user.
 In the future, you'll have to re-consider the way you're adding or editing files so that they belong to the right user.

 You can simply fix those ownership issues by using a chown command as root.